tareq1988/wp-recaptcha-integration/readme.txt

 4. If you want to update to the latest files (be careful, might be untested with your WP-Version) type `git pull.

-Please note that the GitHub repository is more likely to contain unstable and untested code.
-Urgent fixes concerning stability or security (like crashes, vulnerabilities and alike) are more likely to be fixed in the official WP plugin repository first.
+The GitHub master branch is likely to contain unstable and untested code.
+Use it on your own risk.
+The stable versions are under [releases](https://github.com/mcguffin/wp-recaptcha-integration/releases) which are in sync with the WordPress Plugin Repository.

 = Will you accept translations? =